Joel (The Last of Us): Television series

 Pedro Pascal was cast as Joel in HBO's television adaptation of the video games on February 10, 2021.
 Earlier that day, it was reported Mahershala Ali was offered the role of Joel after Matthew McConaughey turned it down; The Hollywood Reporter noted Ali "did circle a role" in the show, but a deal was never formed.
 Pascal became available for a new series after the release of the second season of The Mandalorian, attracting several offers for projects from large networks, of which he chose The Last of Us, partly to work with co-creator Craig Mazin.
 Mazin and Druckmann had been considering Pascal for some time.
 He accepted the role within 24 hours; The Mandalorian producers gave Pascal permission to work on the series.
-He is reportedly earning US$600,000 per episode, making him one of the highest-paid American television stars.
+He was reportedly earning US$600,000 per episode, making him one of the highest-paid American television stars.

 Pascal was chosen for his ability to portray a tough, tortured, and vulnerable character who suppresses his emotions until necessary.
 A non-gamer, Pascal watched his nephew play the beginning of the first game because he lacked the skill to play it himself; he found Joel to be "so impressive" but was concerned about imitating the games too closely, instead choosing to "create a healthy distance" and allow the showrunners to decide the characterization.
-Pascal based Joel's voice on his own experiences growing up in San Antonio, Texas, paring it back from the Southern accent used in the game.
+Pascal based Joel's voice on his own experiences growing up in San Antonio, Texas, paring it back from the game's Southern accent.
+Baker, who was cast as James in the episode "When We Are in Need", was glad that Pascal did not simply mimic his own performance as Joel, noting he brought "a different inherent sensibility".